tprasadtp/protonvpn-docker/docs/faq.md

 and documentation is virtually non-existent or incorrect.
 So stuff might break.
 Bulk of the work is done via `scripts/generate-server-metadata`

 ## Known Issues

 - Running multiple instances of this __outside of containers__ is not supported.
+- Some servers appear to change their names regularly or rename themselves and flip flop between two names or appear and disappear randomly.
+This is yet another quirk of ProtonVPN API (sigh!).